GeauxWeisbeck4/andrews-logseq-graph/pages/1 Using JavaScript.md

 			- Given a `tree` arg, this fx returns 0 if the tree is empty, otherwise it returns the tree's `height` attribute
 			- This example uses `return` and is an equivalent, but longer way to write it
 				- ```javascript
-				  // arrow1.py
+				  // arrow1.js
 				  const _getHeight = (tree) => {
 				    return isEmpty(tree) ?
 0 : tree.height;
 				  };
 				  ```
-		- If you use short version and want to return an object, enclose it in parentheses
+		- If you use short version and want to return an object, enclose it in parentheses like in `arrow2.js`
+		-